TechSquareInc/intern-playbook/docs/source/getting-started/intro-to-linux.md

 ## Going Deeper

+4. [Introduction to Linux in HPC](https://hpc-wiki.info/hpc/Introduction_to_Linux_in_HPC): A 14 part tutorial consisting of short videos, quiz questions, and practical exercises.

-4. [The Linux Foundation](https://www.edx.org/learn/linux/the-linux-foundation-introduction-to-linux) offers a free course with optional paid certification to develop and test your working knowledge of Linux.
+5. [The Linux Foundation](https://www.edx.org/learn/linux/the-linux-foundation-introduction-to-linux) offers a free course with optional paid certification to develop and test your working knowledge of Linux.

-5. A rich and complete explanation of the [File System Hierarchy](https://www.pathname.com/fhs/pub/fhs-2.3.pdf) can help you gain an even deeper understanding of Linux systems.
+6. A rich and complete explanation of the [File System Hierarchy](https://www.pathname.com/fhs/pub/fhs-2.3.pdf) can help you gain an even deeper understanding of Linux systems.